bDunph/ImmersAV/README.md

     - cd build
     - cmake ..
 2. When CMake has prepared the build files type 'make'.
-3. Move the following files from ImmersAV/src/Studio/:
+3. Move the following files:
+    - From ImmersAV/examples/:
         - *_example.csd
         - *_example.vert
         - *_example.frag
+    - From ImmersAV/data/:
         - hrtf-48000-left.dat
         - hrtf-48000-right.dat
 4. Navigate (cd) to ImmersAV/build/src/.
 5. To run an example project type the following into the terminal:
     - With VR rendering: